stt-datacore/website/static/crew/tosk_crew.md

 name: Tosk
 rarity: 5
 series: ds9
-memory_alpha: ds9
+memory_alpha:
 bigbook_tier: 15
-events: 1
+events: 0
 in_portal:
 published: true
 ---

-Bad card.
-ENG is among the least common shuttle skills and there are already two mega crew with better base ENG to fill those non-bonus faction seats.
+His ENG base is among the least common shuttle skills and there are already two mega crew with better base ENG to fill those non-bonus faction seats.
 A zero for voyages/gauntlet and his arena EV activates after almost all instant damage crew have blown you to bits.
-His moment in the sun came before he was even born.
-(00110001 00110110)
+His number was called for a recent mega event and may pop in a weekend or two down the line, but chasing obscure and volatile work should really only be an option if your other behold choices are equally useless or bland.